openvinotoolkit/model_server/docs/starting_server.md

 - the model version policy
 - inference related options

-Read [model server parameters](parameters.md) to get more details on the model server configuration.
+Read about the [model server parameters](parameters.md) to get more details on the model server configuration.

 ## Using AI Accelerators